nartallax/runtyper/README.md

 discriminated union optimization (through switch) and tests (don't forget two-field keys) simplify trivial cases of intersections, as well as unions, in simplifier output rewrite validator builder: reuse functions between validators
+test: recursive types with two cycles instead of just one